-

 Directions

-In the same pan with bacon grease sauté onion and celery until they soften.
+In the same pan with the bacon, add 1/4 cup each of onion and celery, cooking until softened.

 Conclusion